 - Where necessary, did I cite my research and data sources?

-- Along with your post, please submit a brief author bio as well as a high-quality headshot.
+- Along with your post, please submit a brief author bio.
 We allow one do-follow link in your bio.

 Thanks for your interest in contributing to our blog!
 If you have any questions, please email [email protected]